 - Just Ella by Margaret Peterson Haddix also retells "Cinderella".

 - Confessions of an Ugly Stepsister by Gregory Maguire also does this (excellently) with "Cinderella".

 - Rossini's opera La Cenerentola tells the story of Cinderella minus the magical elements.

 - In Age of Bronze, Eric Shanower's graphic novel series based on the The Iliad, the gods don't appear, and there's no evidence that they actually exist in the world of the adaptation.
 This is deliberate, as the afterword makes clear.
-Also, Helen of Troy is only fairly attractive, not beautiful.
+Also, Helen of Troy is only fairly attractive, not beautiful (but she is very conscious about her image and spends a lot of time on her dressing and makeup; this, coupled with her exotic appeal and personality, is what makes all of Troy fall in love with her).
 Odysseus and Agamemnon decide to say she's the most beautiful woman in the world because the Hellene soldiers will fight more willingly than they would for the real reasons for the war, which are more complicated and less glamorous.

 - More ambiguously, Achilles' mother could be a goddess (well, one who really doesn't know the original version would think she is simply a seer rather than a goddess) or a strange but wise woman.
 Achilles' blasphemy tends to be followed by bad luck, and of course he is shot in both the heel and the chest when he dies, so we still don't know which arrow killed him.
 There are many other changes from the original plays unrelated to the trope.

 - David Gemmell's Troy series dispenses with the gods so prominent in the original plays.